f7ed/hmmpc-public/README.md

 For ease of programming, we demand the number of parties $n$ is an odd number and the threshold is fixed to $t=(n-1)/2$.

-But we **DO NOT** recommend that you simulate a large number of parties in a single computer that may lead to a crash.
+But we **DO NOT** recommend that you simulate a large number of parties in a single computer that may lead to a crash due to the limited resources.

 Other modifiable settings are as follows:

 - `TEST_DATA_SIZE=1`

   Although it supports inputs of any size, we only precompute the number of required randomness for `TEST_DATA_SIZE=1`  and `TEST_DATA_SIZE=8`.
-If you want to test for inputs of other sizes, we recommend you set `TRUE_OFFLINE=0`.
+If you want to test for inputs of other sizes, we recommend you set `TRUE_OFFLINE=0` at first to obtain the number of required random sharings.

 - `PRIME=PR31` : Specified arithmetic field over a Mersenne prime.